solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 - *Leaf count suffix*:
   The PoH tree implicitly expands the internal leaf count to a power of two, causing the `intermediate_root` two have more than one pre-image for certain leaf counts.
-This is fixed by the leaf count suffix in the final hash.
+This avoided by instead including the leaf count suffix in the final hash.

 - *Exclusion proofs are not provided*:
   Although it is possible to construct Merkle-based set exclusion proofs, this